 Software developers, researchers and partners are encouraged to use these resources to build tools to do development differently.

-Do you have feedback on any of these datasets or APIs?
+Do you have feedback on any of these APIs?
 Please give us feedback on the USAID GitHub account

 USAID's Development Credit Authority (DCA) works with investors, local financial institutions, and development organizations to design and deliver investment alternatives that unlock financing for U.S. Government priorities.
 This dataset is the complete list of all USAID partial credit guarantees since DCA was established in 1999.